radical-cybertools/extasy-bpti/README.md

 biomoleciular simulation scientists in the UK, you will analyse the sampling data produced, and optimise the simulation parameters to identify how best performance can be achieved.

+In the folder *Papers* is a copy of the 2010 Science paper by Shaw et al that describes their 1 millisecond simulation of BPTI.

+In the folder *Shaw_Data_Analysis* is a copy of the trajectory file from that simulation, a copy of a PDB-format file of the sytructure of bpti, and an ipython notebook (and markdown version) showing how I have used PCA analysis to identify the 'rare' conformational state seen inthat simulation.